Tracardi/tracardi-api/docs/qa/can_i_use_tracardi_for_free.md

 In summary, Tracardi offers a free open-source version for individuals and small companies, but if you plan to sell or resell Tracardi as a service, you would need to consider the commercial open-source version.

+---
+This document also answers the questions:
+- Can I sell Tracardi?